odhiambophabian/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is my first readme file on 0x03-shell_variables_expansions
+This is my first readme file in 0x03-shell_variables_expansions